-Analytics-based Performance Management
+Analytics-Based Performance Management

-Analytics-based Performance Management in Government
+Analytics-Based Performance Management in Government

 Business Analytics for Decision Making – Making It Work

 This is my exclusive analytics presentation.
-With analytics organizations gain insights for better and more timely decision making.
-Business intelligence (BI) reporting consumes stored data that first must be cleansed and integrated from disparate source systems and then is transformed into information.
+With analytics, organizations gain insights for better and more timely decision making.
+Business intelligence (BI) reporting consumes stored data that first must be cleansed and integrated from disparate source systems and is then transformed into information.
 Analytics produces new information.
 Enterprise performance management (EPM) then leverages and deploys the information.
 EPM requires BI as a foundation.
 Predictive analytics are important because organizations are shifting from managing by control and reacting to after-the-fact data toward managing with anticipatory planning so they can be proactive and make adjustments before problems arise.

 Managing IT as a Business

 Managing IT as a business is now an imperative.
 No longer can IT be seen as a technology supplier – it must be seen to be adding value to the business and providing corporate strategic capability.
 IT Business Performance allows IT to change the focus from technology and production to a focus on customers and services.
 It enables IT to become service oriented, aligning itself with the organization to provide customer driven solutions to business problems.
 But it is difficult to maximize returns from IT when the products and services appear to be free to customers.
 (This presentation highlights SAS ITRM, forecast server, project management, and SAS ABM as a bundle.)

 The Integration of Enterprise Risk Management and Enterprise Performance Management